Planning a 2021 job search?

 In 2021, the format, metrics, and personal brand message of your executive resume are more important than ever.
-When you design a compelling document with clearly described career wins, you’ll be more likely to land an interview.
+When you design a compelling document with clearly described accomplishments, you’ll be more likely to capture attention and land an interview.

 Here’s what your resume should look like in 2021: